Jimmy Köpke

 May 2022 - Present PhD candidate at UFZ and German Environment Agency (UBA) (Department of Water treatment)

-May 2022 - Nov 2022 Research Assistant (Intern) at the United Nations University - Institute for Water Environment and Health (UNU-INWEH), Ontario (Canada), Topic: Review on the global bottled water industry
+May 2022 - Nov 2022 Research Assistant (Intern) at the United Nations University - Institute for Water Environment and Health (UNU-INWEH), Ontario (Canada), Topic: Global Bottled Water Industry - A Review on Impacts and Trends

 Sep 2021 - Jan 2022 FPI Research Fellow; Universidade de Santiago de Compostela, CRETUS (Spain), Topic: Assessment of antibiotic biotransformation and antibiotic resistance abatement in High-rate activated sludge systems (HRAS)